vlad17/vlad17.github.io/_posts/2020-08-12-rct2-solution.md

 If we use our intuition from the video in the previous post, we'll notice that there are two modalities of transitioning between states.
 You're either moving backwards or forwards, and you have some slight momentum in both directions (but the momentum is stronger going backwards).

-In particular, let's introduce two random variables, which are well-defined by the Markov property.
+In particular, let's introduce two indexed random variables, which are well-defined by the Markov property.
 Namely, the expected time to reach the end from a given state is a function of the state you're in and not any other history of your maze exploration.

 So, meet  \\(F\_k \\), the expected time to reach the end when you're facing forward (towards the exit) in the  \\(k \\)-th tile.